-The question is no longer why are women exiting the workforce, but rather, what can employers do to attract and retain talented women in their business.
-77% of those surveyed believe women are underrepresented in business leadership
+The question is no longer why are women exiting the workforce, but rather, what can employers do to attract talented women to return and retain them in their business when they do.

 To find out more and access the research in full please download the PDF here